Nopey/479_a4/README.md

 ## Comments
 The C++ HFKB (chfkb and main.cpp), uses the Rust hfkb.rs module.
 It uses it through a C API provided in capi.rs (compiled into libhfkb.a), wrapped up in KB.h's HF_KB C++ class.

-I have written this assignment in Rust.
-Feel free to reach out if you have any questions regarding my assignment or the Rust language itself.